MaxR522/MaxR522/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 - 🔭 I’m currently working at Sayna as a web developer
-- 🌱 I’m currently learning computer science by following [OSSU](https://github.com/ossu/computer-science) program
+- 🌱 I'm always learning something new everyday
 - 👯 I’m looking to collaborate on web development project
 - 💬 Ask me about anything you want (Maybe I have the answer :stuck_out_tongue_winking_eye:)
 - ✍️ &nbsp;In my free time, I like working on my personal project (not always about coding)